Thursday, October 2, 2025

 “Likewise, when all the Jews who were in Moab, among the Ammonites, in Edom, and who were in all the countries, heard that the king of Babylon had left a remnant of Judah, and that he had set over them Gedaliah the son of Ahikam, the son of Shaphan, then all the Jews returned out of all places where they had been driven, and came to the land of Judah, to Gedaliah at Mizpah, and gathered wine and summer fruit in abundance.”
 Jeremiah 40:11-12

 Things were going well.
 People were coming to Gedaliah from all directions.
 The land was producing abundant grapes for food and for wine, as well as other summer fruits.
-The Bible says in 1 Timothy 6:8, “And having food and clothing, with these we shall be content.”
+1 Timothy 6:8 says, “And having food and clothing, with these we shall be content.”

 “Moreover Johanan the son of Kareah and all the captains of the forces that were in the fields came to Gedaliah at Mizpah, and said to him, ‘Do you certainly know that Baalis the king of the Ammonites has sent Ishmael the son of Nethaniah to murder you?’
 But Gedaliah the son of Ahikam did not believe them.”
 Jeremiah 40:13-14

-But all was not well.
+All was not well.
 Johanan and his companions warned Gedaliah that Ishmael was coming to kill him.
-Ishmael was descendant of David, a royal officer, according to Jeremiah 41:1.
-It is likely that he wanted to be the governor over the remnant of Judeans in the land but was rejected by the Babylonians to do so.
-Gedaliah rejected their report.
+Ishmael was a descendant of David, a royal officer, according to Jeremiah 41:1.
+It is likely that Ishmael wanted to be the governor over the remnant of Judeans in the land but was rejected by the Babylonians to do so.
+Gedaliah rejected Captain Johanan’s report.

 What was it with Judah’s leaders?
-They were incredibly unlikely to listen to wise counsel.
+They were incredibly inapt to listen to wise counsel.

 “Then Johanan the son of Kareah spoke secretly to Gedaliah in Mizpah, saying, ‘Let me go, please, and I will kill Ishmael the son of Nethaniah, and no one will know it.
 Why should he murder you, so that all the Jews who are gathered to you would be scattered, and the remnant in Judah perish?’
 But Gedaliah the son of Ahikam said to Johanan the son of Kareah, ‘You shall not do this thing, for you speak falsely concerning Ishmael.’”
 Jeremiah 40:15-16